Rutgers Giving Days 2025 Banner

 Center for Latino Arts and Culture Fund

-The Center works to create a welcoming, supportive environment that values intersectionality and social justice.
-We advocate for the well-being of our students and work to create effective access to university services and resources.
-Through intentional collaboration with academic and student affairs units, the Center works to enhance Latinx student recruitment, retention, and successful graduation at Rutgers University.
+The Center works to create a welcoming, supportive environment that values the diverse experiences of our students.
+We advocate for the well-being of students and work to foster access to university services and resources.
+Through intentional collaboration with academic and student affairs units, the Center works to enhance student recruitment, retention, and success at Rutgers.

-Our CLAC Student Excellence Fund provides unique opportunities and mentoring initiatives that will enhance the academic pursuits of our students and prepare them for advanced study and their professional careers.
-Your donations will help fund student research projects, mentoring initiatives, conferences, travel abroad, graduate and career support, and professional networking, and so much more.
+Our CLAC Student Excellence Fund provides unique opportunities and peer-to-peer initiatives to enhance our students' academic pursuits and prepare them for advanced study and professional careers.
+Your donations will help fund student research projects, learning initiatives, conferences, travel abroad, graduate and career support, professional networking, and more.

 CLAC staff